 From bats to gloves, here's everything you need.

-Considering baseball is America’s oldest pastime, teaching kids how to play is both a paternal and a patriotic duty.
+Proper baseball equipment is a must if you’re raising the next Derek Jeter or Dot Richardson.
+Sure, kids can use a wood stick, in a pinch, but investing in essential baseball gear like a bat and glove is worth your time and money.
+The best toddler baseball gear instills a love of the game in youngsters, and considering that baseball is America’s oldest pastime, teaching kids how to play is both a paternal and a patriotic duty.
 Improving a young player’s skills requires two things: proper instruction and a crap ton of practice (It’s all about the muscle memory, son).
-Assuming your kid’s coach knows what he’s talking about when it comes to proper batting stance and slider-throwing, these seven training products will help a Little Leaguer put it all together in the backyard.
+Assuming your kid’s coach knows what he’s talking about when it comes to proper batting stance and slider-throwing, this baseball equipment and baseball gear for kids will help your Little Leaguer put it all together in the backyard.